nyghtowl/Neural_Nets_GPUs/README.md

 DL4J
 --------
 Open source neural net package built for scale and speed and written in Java.
-Usess ND4J for core calculations.
+Usess ND4J for core calculations. **GPU code is being updated and thus Mac GPUs not currently working.**

 Setup:
 - Explanation at this [link](http://nd4j.org/getstarted.html)